 Sites Around the Sete Cidades Lagoa

 Cross the bridge that separates the lagoa azul from the lagoa verde and you’ll be in the town.
 Once down at lake level, you’ll see that the town of Sete Cidades is relatively quiet.
 Follow the same road as the bridge, 9-1 as you hug the shoreline of the blue lake, lagoa azul.
 As you walk, you’ll notice some boxy, glass buildings sitting along the shore line.
 Here you will find tour operators, boat launches, restaurants and tea houses.
+I’m also someone who looks for abandoned places near me, and there is a real gem right by the Sete Cidades.

 We had delicious sodas and sandwiches at Green Love.
 Photo c/o Skyscraper City.